yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 * Sting operation （便衣/钓鱼执法）

 In law enforcement, a sting operation is a deceptive operation designed to catch a person attempting to commit a crime.

+* Central Banks

+Responsible for carrying out monetary policy and regulation of financial institutions.

+The U.S.: Federal Reserve

+The U.K.: the Bank of England

+Japan: the Bank of Japan

+EU: the European Central Bank

+China: People's Bank of China (PBOC)

+Australia: Reserve Bank of Australia

+* Treasury （财政部） vs Central Bank （央行）

+The Treasury and the Central Bank are separate entities.
+The Treasury manages all of the money coming into the government and paid out by it.
+The Central Bank's primary responsibility is to keep the economy stable by managing the supply of money in circulation (mostly buying/selling treasury bonds).

+The Department of the Treasury manages federal spending.
+It collects the government's tax revenues, distributes its budget, issues its bonds, bills, and notes, and literally prints the money.

+The Treasury Department is headed by a Cabinet-level appointee who advises the president on monetary and economic policy.

+* International Securities Identification Number (ISIN)

+An ISIN uniquely identifies a fungible security, such as

+Equities (shares, units, depository receipts)

+Debt instruments (bonds)

+Entitlements (rights, warrants)

+Derivatives (options, futures)

+Others (commodities, currencies, indices, interest rates)